NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 God is the one who [The one who repays deeds](#the-one-who-repays-deeds).
 However this description is also used about Jesus in [Matthew 16:27](#matthew-1627) and [Revelation 22:12,13](#revelation-221213), proving the deity of Christ.

+## Romans 8:9

+> You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
+Anyone who does not have the Spirit of Christ does not belong to him.

+This verse equates the **the Spirit of God** with **the Spirit of Christ** pretty much in the same breath.
+This shows that Paul saw Jesus as equal to God, using "God" and "Christ" interchangeably.
+Since the Father and the Son have the same spirit, these three are united in essence.

+## Romans 8:16

+> The Spirit himself bears witness with our spirit that we are children of God,

+The Holy Spirit **bears witness with our spirit** shows that he communicates with our spirit.
+Communicating is something only persons can do, and if our spirit man is our person, then the Holy Spirit is a person of God.

 ## Romans 14:11

 > for it is written, “As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God.”